casper9429-kth/git-emoji-terminal/README.md

 # Git Emoji Terminal Selector

-A lightweight and user-friendly terminal-based Git emoji selector for your commit messages.
+A terminal-based Git emoji selector that appears with Ctrl+E, making it easy to add emojis to your Git commits.

 ## Features

+- Quick access with Ctrl+E keyboard shortcut
 - Fast and responsive terminal UI
 - Fuzzy search for emojis
 - Keyboard navigation (arrow keys)